Henauxg/bevy_quinnet/README.md

 *Find the list and description in [cargo.toml](Cargo.toml)*

 - `shared-client-id` *[default]*: When a new client connects to the server, the server sends its `ClientId` to the client.
 The client will consider himself `Connected` once it receives this id.
 When not enabled, the client does not know its `ClientId` on the server.
+- `bincode-messages`: adds some simple utilities to directly send & recieve Rust types as messages using `bincode`

 ### Logs